lukestanley/ChillTranslator/README.md

 # ❄️ ChillTranslator 🤬 ➡️ 😎💬

-This is an early experimental tool aimed at reducing online toxicity by automatically ➡️ transforming 🌶️ spicy or toxic comments into constructive, ❤️ kinder dialogues using AI and large language models.
+This is an early experimental tool aimed at helping reduce online toxicity by automatically ➡️ transforming 🌶️ spicy or toxic comments into constructive, ❤️ kinder dialogues using AI and large language models.

 ChillTranslator aims to help make online interactions more healthy.